 Bar mops are durable.
 I’ve had the same collection for many years.
 I use a small amount of detergent plus 1/8 cup liquid chlorine bleach to the wash cycle and 1/2 cup white vinegar to the final rinse of every load of bar mops.
 That keeps them sparkling white, stain-free, soft and fluffy.

 My conservative calculations are that a family of four uses about $104 in paper towels alone, per year.
 Add in the cost of paper napkins and it’s easy to see that an investment in bar mops will pay for itself in less than a year even taking into consideration the cost of laundering bar mops.

 Both my home and office have a bevy of items that devour battery power.
 I’m going to guess you might have the same thing going on where you live.

 A good battery recharging system can cut the cost quickly.
 Panosonic’s Eneloop is a reliable system and offers seemingly endless hours of battery recharging (up to 2,100 times to be exact).
 Just lock the batteries into the recharger, plug it in and you’re good to go again.

 Eneloop is perfect for parents that have children with lots of battery-powered toys.
 The starter pack comes complete with the Power Pack, 8AA, 2AAA, 2 C Adapters, 2 D Adapters, an advanced individual battery charger and plastic storage case.
-About $35.

 ELECTRICITY USAGE MONITOR